gggray000/ChatRoom/README.md

 5. Use Spring Security to secure messages based on STOMP destinations and message types.<br>

 <h2>Update Log</h2>
+<h3>0.6</h3>
+1. Implemented LangChain4j with Ollama, using local run Llama3.2 3B.<br>
+2. Next: fix the bug where the summary cannot be displayed at the frontend.
 <h3>v0.5.2</h3>
 1. Added a ChatBot prototype, using LangChain4j, Ollama and Llama3.2 3B.<br>
 2. Added a feature that allows user to click the URL generated at the admin page.
 <h3>v0.5.1</h3>
 Added QR-Code generation feature.
 <h3>v0.5</h3>
-1. Added URL generation, redesigned the admin page. <br>
+1. Added URL generation, and redesigned the admin page. <br>
 2. Now each URL stands for a unique ChatRoom.
-Refactored controller and websocket code, added new directory /room to handle this.<br>
+Refactored controller and WebSocket code, added new directory /room to handle this.<br>
-3. Fixed the bug where the chat room's name wasn't displayed in the chat page.<br>
+3. Fixed the bug where the chat room's name wasn't displayed on the chat page.<br>
 4. Added /.gitignore
 <h3>v0.4.3</h3>
 Refactored and modularized the main.js (the previous main.js is now main-old.js, which is kept for future reference and emergency).